Dairy Production on Pasture:

-Switching to grass-based dairy production provides other benefits as well, whether you choose to milk year-round or seasonally.
+Switching to grass-based dairy production provides many benefits, whether you choose to milk year-round or seasonally.
 When you graze cows without feeding any concentrates, you can reasonably expect a decrease in gross income due to reduced milk production.
 If the herd is not well adapted to a forage-only diet or pasture quality is not excellent, it may also be very difficult to get cows bred back in the desired calving window.
 However, producers in Pennsylvania have noticed a subsequent decrease in cow cost.
-Coupled with an increase in cow health and the efficiencies of working a herd with fewer persons, producers have realized an increase in net income, even with reduced milk production (GLCI, 2005).
+Coupled with an increase in cow health and the efficiencies of working a herd with fewer workers, producers have realized an increase in net income, even with reduced milk production.
+(GLCI, 2005).

-Breeds and animal types
+Breeds and Animal Types

 The dairy industry in the United States has been under very intensive consolidation and industrialization pressure to maximize the efficiencies that come with large-scale production.
-Since the 1950s dairy farms have been getting bigger, and have been relying on harvested grain and forages to provide high-quality feedstuffs to support enormous milk yields.
+Since the 1950s, dairy farms have been getting bigger and have been relying on harvested grain and forages to provide high-quality feedstuffs to support enormous milk yields.
 Modern Holsteins can produce more than 60 pounds of milk per day, and many farms report herd averages in excess of 20,000 pounds per lactation.

 Grass-based and seasonal dairies, like all dairy operations, rely on healthy, fertile cows of high genetic value.
-A cow's productivity is determined by its management, especially feeding, health, and milking, and by its own inherent capabilities including genetic merit (Holmes et al, 2007).
+A cow's productivity is determined by its management, especially feeding, health, and milking, and by its own inherent capabilities, including genetic merit (Holmes et al., 2007).
 Selection of appropriate animal genetics for grass-based systems is therefore an important factor in the adaptive management process.

 New Zealand dairy farmers seek to improve genetic merit in cow herds by culling cows of inferior merit and replacing them with cows of superior genetic merit.
-Some of the important traits in dairy production, such as milk fat, and protein yields, are heritable (Holmes et al., 2007).
+Some of the important traits in dairy production, such as milk fat and protein yields, are heritable (Holmes et al., 2007).
 Heritability is a characteristic of those traits that are successfully transmitted from one generation to the next.
 Selecting bulls and cows that have these heritable traits is the foundation of improving the genetics of a herd over time.
 Detailed information on using heritability for improving the genetic merit of dairy herds can be found in Virginia Cooperative Extension's fact sheet Using Heritability for Genetic Improvement.